-Being drawn on the inside of the gates – numbers 1 to 5 – really is bad news for whoever placed an ante-post racing bet on the Epsom Derby.
-Oath (1999) is the only horse to win from stall 1 in the past 33 years.
-In fact, over this time only two horses have even placed!
+Being drawn on the inside of the gates – numbers 1 to 5 – is considered bad news for whoever placed an ante-post racing bet on the Epsom Derby.
+Oath (1999) was the only horse to win from stall 1 for 33 years until Adayar came along.
+In fact, over this time only two horses even placed!

 But those low stalls aren’t alone in rarely producing Derby winners.
 In 2020 Serpentine became only the second horse to win from gate 12 from the 63 previous runnings with stalls.
 The first?
 Australia in 2014.
 That’s a remarkable stat considering 12 is a high gate.

 DON’T KNOW YOUR ALL-WEATHER FROM YOUR WIND OPERATION?
 WELL, WE’VE GOT ALL THE ANSWERS IN OUR HORSE RACING EXPLAINERS SECTION